ABOUT THIS COURSE

 - Focused on identifying the demands of Grades A & A* and providing materials to help teachers prepare students effectively

 - A detailed look at the different demands of questions across the language and literature papers

-- Mark schemes will be analysed to identify and clarify the requirements of the highest levels
+- Mark schemes & examiners’ reports will be analysed to identify what marks out the top candidates

-- Sample answers at Grades A & A* will be discussed and marked
+- Sample answers at Grades A & A* will be analysed

-- Materials will be provided that will allow teachers to cover the content effectively in innovative and student-friendly ways that push the highest ability students
+- Materials will be provided that will allow teachers to cover the course in innovative and student-friendly ways that push the highest ability students

 |WHO SHOULD ATTEND?||